-- 1. Fee Offer - PPA urges that there be an escalation of at least five percent (5%) per season (compounded seasonally) in the guaranteed annual flat fee over the term.
-Proposals must state a guaranteed flat fee for each year of operation, including the renewal options.
-If a proposer offers any additional payment beyond the guaranteed flat fee, only the flat fee will be considered. - 2.
-Planned Operations - Proposers should submit a detailed operational plan for the proposed location(s), including but not limited to hours of operation, menu and prices, and staffing plans.
+- 1. Fee Offer - The fee offer should state the highest sum each proposer is prepared to pay as a license fee, expressed as guaranteed annual minimum fee versus a percentage of gross receipts, whichever is greater.
+PPA urges that there be an escalation of at least five percent (5%) per season (compounded seasonally) in the guaranteed annual flat fee over the term.
+Proposals must state a fee offer for each year of operation, including the renewal options. - 2.
+Planned Operations - Proposers should submit a detailed operational plan for the location, including but not limited to hours of operation, menu and prices, and staffing plans.
 All plans, schedules, menu items, prices, and hours of operation are subject to Parks' and PPA's prior written approval. - Proposers should include a description of how they intend to market and promote the proposed operation. - 3.
-Proposed Design
+Proposed Design - Proposers should submit a design and floor plan for the concessions space. - 4.
+Operating Experience

-- Mobile Food Unit proposers should submit designs, photographs and/or renderings of the Mobile Food Unit it intends to use, including dimensions. - Picnic House Concession proposers should submit a design and floor plan for the concessions space. - 4.
-Operating Experience - Proposers should submit a resume or detailed description of the proposer's professional qualifications, demonstrating experience in the industry, including any work with City agencies, and/or access to individuals and/or firms with such expertise. - Proposers should attach a list of at least three (3) recent relevant references with whom the proposer has previously worked and/or who can describe such matters as the proposer's financial and operational capability.
+- Proposers should submit a resume or detailed description of the proposer's professional qualifications, demonstrating experience in the industry, including any work with City agencies, and/or access to individuals and/or firms with such expertise. - Proposers should attach a list of at least three (3) recent relevant references with whom the proposer has previously worked and/or who can describe such matters as the proposer's financial and operational capability.
 Include the name of the reference entity, a description of the nature of the listed reference's experience with the proposer and the name, title, address, and telephone number of a contact person at the reference entity. - 5.
 Financial Capability - Proposers should include a financial statement detailing how the proposer intends to fund the proposed operation.
 Proposers may also be asked at a future date to provide additional documentation, such as Certified Financial Statements, Balance Sheets and Income Statements and tax returns.